Norwegian Fjord Horses Transform Lives at Wenatchee’s Alatheia Therapeutic Riding Center

 The new Alatheia riding center is scheduled to open in 2025 on 12 acres and will offer improved parking, wheelchair accessibility and located along public transportation routes.

-Two major fundraisers are scheduled this year as part of the $5 million capital campaign.
-The Little Black Dress fundraiser is July 28th.
-The Run For The Roses Benefit Gala is October 7th.
+Two major fundraisers were held this year to support the $5 million capital campaign.
+The Little Black Dress Party in July and the Run For The Roses in early October.